Monumentum pro Gesualdo

-It was later choreographed by the New York City Ballet (NYCB) co-founder and balletmaster George Balanchine.
-The premiere took place on Wednesday, November 16, 1960, at City Center of Music and Drama, New York, with scenery and lighting by David Hays (new lighting by Ronald Bates in 1974) and was conducted by Robert Irving.
+The piece was later choreographed by the New York City Ballet (NYCB) co-founder and balletmaster George Balanchine.
+The premiere took place on Wednesday, November 16, 1960, at City Center of Music and Drama, New York, with scenery and lighting by David Hays (new lighting by Ronald Bates in 1974; current production's lighting by Mark Stanley).

 It was first performed in conjunction with Balanchine's choreographic interpretation of Movements for Piano and Orchestra in 1963 and was regularly performed in this pairing thereafter.